There are currently no products in the cart.

-Here at Dioxyme, we get asked all the time “Why can’t I lose weight?” and the reality is that there are actually a number of reasons you may not be seeing the weight-loss results you’re after.
+Here at Dioxyme, we get asked all the time “Why can’t I lose weight?” and the reality is that there are a number of reasons you may not be seeing the kind of weight-loss results you’re after.

-From eating empty calories to not getting enough sleep, there are all sorts of factors that can affect your ability to lose weight.
+From filling up on empty calories to not getting enough sleep, there are all sorts of factors that can affect your ability to lose weight.
 In order to get you pointed in the right direction on your weight-loss journey, we’re going over 16 of the most common reasons people have a hard time dropping weight.

 1. There Are Too Many Calories in Your Diet